How can we help?

 Of course we are not a real university, but you may not be able to tell the difference.
 Our finance, accounting, and tax programs are designed to meet the needs of attorneys of all levels.
 Our curriculum covers a wide spectrum of topics geared to educate and prepare the legal professional.
 Whether you are an associate at a small local practice or a partner in a national firm, we can provide the knowledge and skills to keep you prepared to tackle financial matters.

 Each course has been written by Mark S. Gottlieb CPA/ABV, CVA, DABFA, MST.
 Mr. Gottlieb is a nationally known speaker who has written numerous courses for law firms, bar associations, the Institute of Business Appraisers, as well as the Internal Revenue Service.
-Mr. Gottlieb is currently an Adjunct Professor at New York Law School.
+In addition, Mr. Gottlieb is currently an Adjunct Professor at New York Law School.

 For our next scheduled course or to arrange a course for your firm-Call 516-829-4936